Grindr: Grindr for Equality

-In August 2017, Grindr launched its own in-house digital magazine, Into, which focuses on queer media and culture.
-It has been noted for publishing an article in November 2018 criticizing Grindr president Scott Chen for comments he made on marriage equality that have been characterized as homophobic.
-In January 2019, Grindr laid off the editorial staff of Into, citing a desire to "[shift] our focus to video content".

 Censorship

-Grindr is not available in the following territories due to government restrictions: Iran, Crimea, Syria, Pakistan, Cuba, North Korea and Sudan.
+Grindr is not available in the following territories due to government bans or US government sanctions: Iran, Crimea, Syria, Pakistan, Cuba, North Korea and Sudan.
 Furthermore, there are also restrictions in whole or in part in these countries: China, Indonesia, Turkey, Lebanon, Qatar, and the United Arab Emirates.

-In December 2019, Grindr took measures to protect users in countries in which they may be at risk for being LGBT, unveiling new security features for them and automatically disabling their distance feature.
+In December 2019, Grindr took measures to protect users in countries in which they may be at risk for being LGBTQ, unveiling new security features for them and automatically disabling their distance feature.

+In July 2025, Grindr introduced age verification system in the United Kingdom, in order to comply with Online Safety Act 2023.

 Criticism

 Offensive speech and actions

 Grindr has been criticized for not taking sufficient action to moderate the display of offensive, racist, and homophobic language by some of its users.
 In June 2014, when asked about hateful speech on Grindr, the app's creator Joel Simkhai said in an interview with the Israeli newspaper Haaretz that he "didn't like it" but he "[isn't] a sixth grade teacher" and it "[isn't his] job to police such things."

 The app was criticized in the past for allowing users to sort users by ethnicity, which some thought was discriminatory.
-This was removed in June 2020 following social media complaints.
+This was removed in June 2020, following social media complaints.

+Drug dealing

+It has also found applications in drug dealing prompting the app developer to take actions on some emojis.

-User location triangulation
+User location trilateration

-In August 2014, it was reported that Grindr's relative distance measurements could facilitate triangulation, thereby pinpointing individual users' near-exact location.
+In August 2014, it was reported that Grindr's relative distance measurements could facilitate trilateration, thereby pinpointing individual users' near-exact location.
 A proof of concept was published, and more than 2 million detections were performed within a few days.
 Authorities in Egypt allegedly used the app to track and arrest gay men.
 Grindr responded by temporarily disabling distance display globally.

 In May 2016, a group of computer scientists from Kyoto University demonstrated how location pinpointing is still possible in the app even when a user is hiding their distance from public display.
 By exploiting a novel attack model called colluding-trilateration, locating any targeted user becomes a very easy and cheap task without employing any special hacking technique.
 The attack model works with any location-based service app that shows profiles of nearby users in order of proximity, not just Grindr.

 In May 2022, it was reported that Grindr's user location data has been collected and sold through a digital advertising network since 2017, before Grindr curtailed data sharing with its advertising partners in 2020.
 Historical data from this period may still be obtainable.